winter-cardinal/winter-cardinal-ui/docs/cheatsheet/all-in-one.md

 ## Basics

-Almost of all the UI classes inherits [DBase](../api/classes/ui.dbase.html).
+Almost of all the UI classes including [DButton](../api/classes/ui.dbutton.html) inherits [DBase](../api/classes/ui.dbase.html).
-Therefore, the `DBase` constructor options, properties and methods are also available in almost of all the UI classes including [DButton](../api/classes/ui.dbutton.html).
+Therefore, the `DBase` constructor options, properties and methods are also available in them.
-This section describes the basics of these UI classes.
+This section gives basics of UI classes.
 Namely, how to use the `DBase`.

 Please note that the `DBase` inherits the PixiJS's container class ([PIXI.Container](http://pixijs.download/release/docs/PIXI.Container.html)).